D-Pagey/Wikipedia/README.md

 This is another Intermediate Front End project where I learnt a lot on a variety of topics including: API calls, creating elements in the DOM, creating tiny helper functions etc.

-I've restyled this project to use native CSS and Flexbox instead of Bootstrap and the project is now also mobile responsive.
-There are quite a few styling improvements that I could make in the future, however the project is functional and I'm quite keen to move on to the next project.
+I've restyled this project to use SCSS and Flexbox instead of Bootstrap and the project is now also mobile responsive.
+I've also added an information Modal to show the user stories that the project was fulfilling.

 You can see this [Wikipedia Viewer](https://codepen.io/Pagey/pen/wrZRqR) project on CodePen.